 For example, sometimes sellers want to list their home at a price far higher than I have determined their home’s market value is.
 Generally, I ask these sellers to only try this higher asking price for a short period of time, then quickly bring down the price to a more reasonable level.
 But, sometimes they resist.

 More often than not, these sellers, frustrated that they have not received interest at their unreasonable price, tend to blame their agent.
 Pretty soon, the only interest comes from low ballers and tire kickers, and maybe Uncle Harry.
-As you know from the examples above, this often times leads to problems down the road.
+As you now know from the examples above, this oftentimes leads to problems down the road.

 It is your right not to hire the services of real estate professionals.
 But think very carefully before doing so.
-The industry exists for many reasons, but above all selling expensive property is not super easy!
+The industry exists for many reasons, but above all, lots can go wrong when selling expensive property!

 The Value of a Second Opinion in Avoiding Real Estate Scams